hnovak94/Ultrasonic-Robot/README.md

 * Motion controlled by the ultrasonic sensor (see below)
 * Songs played by buzzer; change with expression
 * 6 LEDs-Two different colors; change with expressions (1)
-* The top half of the box is translucent- LEDs show through; wires not visible
-* The bottom half of the box is opaque-Wires and Arduino not visible

 ### Materials